ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 Three days and three nights after The DAO Hard Fork, The Original Ethereum Vision rose again, and Etheruem Classic got it's first exchange listing on one of the (at the time) largest altcoin exchanges Poloniex.
 After this first listing, ETC's future was solidified, as market forces would take hold, making other exhcanges to rush to list, and making mining the Classic side of the chain split liquid and profitable.

 Two days later, a version of Geth is forked that defaults to the Classic chain and removes The DAO Fork code.
 Three days after this, Ethereum Classic is officially supported by Parity, Ethereum's second major client.
 Prominent ETH miners quibble about whether or not to "51% attack" ETC to prevent it's rise, but eventually decide let let it grow unscathed.

+### TODO

+ETC community declares its independence in August 2016.

+> Let it be known to the entire world that on July 20th, 2016, at block 1,920,000, we as a community of sovereign individuals stood united by a common vision to continue the original Ethereum blockchain that is truly free from censorship, fraud or third party interference.
+In realizing that the blockchain represents absolute truth, we stand by it, supporting its immutability and its future.
+We do not make this declaration lightly, nor without forethought to the consequences of our actions.

 ## The Difficult Breakup